 The reason any workout can provide better sleep is simply due to the fact that a strong workout will tire out your muscles and your body.
 Meaning, your body will need time to recover, and sleep is one of the main ways our bodies can recover from an intense workout.

-Full body workouts are like magic in how they provide a way for us to strengthen our entire body, while also tiring out our muscles which gives us the ability to fall asleep and stay asleep into the night.
+Full-body workouts are like magic in how they provide a way for us to strengthen our entire body, while also tiring out our muscles, which gives us the ability to fall asleep and stay asleep into the night.

 5. Fat Loss:

 Lots of individuals have specific goals for working out, and weight loss is one of them.
-While there is definitely more that goes into losing fat than just a consistent workout routine (such as an adequate diet), a full body workout is a guaranteed way to lose the excess fat.
+While there is definitely more that goes into losing fat than just a consistent workout routine (such as an adequate diet), a full-body workout is a guaranteed way to lose the excess fat.

 Since this form of working out targets all major muscle groups, you will be getting the most out of your workout routine.
-This is ideal for the individuals who may not be able to commit to multiple days in a gym due to scheduling, but still are looking for fat loss results.
+This is ideal for individuals who may not be able to commit to multiple days in a gym due to scheduling, but still are looking for fat loss results.

 How to Fit Full Body Into Your Routine

-Now that you have an idea of what a full body workout is, and the benefits of it, let’s look into the ways you can incorporate it into your already set workout routine.
+Now that you have an idea of what a full-body workout is, and the benefits of it, let’s look into the ways you can incorporate it into your already set workout routine.
 If you’re already an avid fitness enthusiast and gym goer, a new addition to your fitness routine could look like the following:

 Sample Full Body Workout Schedule 1